 - Unlock your ride by scanning the QR code or entering the ID.

 - Safe & Secure Payment Through Payment Gateway Integration.

 Want to Convert Your e-Scooter Sharing App Idea Into Reality?

 3. Spin – Ride Your Way

-Founded in 2016 by Derrick Ko, Euwyn Poon, and Zaizhuang Cheng, Spin is an electric scooter startup that has raised total funding amount of $8 Million that led by investors like Grishin Robotics, CRCM Ventures, and Exponent.
+Founded in 2016 by Derrick Ko, Euwyn Poon, and Zaizhuang Cheng, Spin is an electric scooter startup that has raised a total funding amount of $8 Million that led by investors like Grishin Robotics, CRCM Ventures, and Exponent.

-According to the TechCrunch, the company is raising around $125 million through blockchain-based security token offering (STO), Axios first reported and TechCrunch has also learned.
+According to TechCrunch, the company is raising around $125 million through blockchain-based security token offering (STO), Axios first reported and TechCrunch has also learned.
 Talking about this startup, it is one of the popular electric scooter service providers that is currently available in more than 19 cities as seen in the below image.